peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 # IANA Considerations

-IANA is kindly asked to update two registry tables and make one assignment:
+IANA is kindly asked to make the following updates to registries:

 ## Update ACME Identifier Types